paradime-io/nfl_data_modeling_challenge/README.md

 My goal was to get familiar with the data and analyze injuries—especially concussions.
 I’d heard they were a big concern in football, so I wanted to see how common they actually were.
 Were certain positions more at risk?

+And then, maybe, I’d take a look at actual fantasy football stats.

 ## My Lightdash Dashboards
 [Dashboard 1: Getting to know data](https://app.lightdash.cloud/projects/36657ff5-d0ec-483b-98ad-eb25393cb88c/dashboards/1952d76f-0aad-4234-a6cf-290f5628f897/view)